The Scaling Decision Log

 The decision to abandon the founding model was not clean, and the transition was not fast.
 Andela laid off approximately 420 junior engineers across Nigeria, Kenya, and Uganda - the people the founding model had been built to serve - at the same moment the company confirmed it would surpass $50 million in annual revenues.
 It closed the physical campuses that had been the symbolic expression of its commitment to African tech talent.
 The community backlash was immediate and lasting.
 A second round of cuts in May 2020 confirmed that the pivot was a sustained process rather than a clean one-time decision.
 The model that emerged - a remote global marketplace connecting experienced engineers with international clients through an AI-driven matching engine - demonstrated the commercial durability the founding model could not achieve.
 The post-2021 trajectory of acquisitions and CEO succession completed the repositioning as an AI-native talent platform.

 One feature of the Andela transition that is rarely picked up in the broader case literature is analytically central.
-Even as Andela ended its junior-developer training programme across Nigeria, Kenya, and Uganda, itcontinued the residential training model in Rwanda under a government-subsidised arrangement, training around 100 junior developers per year.
+Even as Andela ended its junior-developer training programme across Nigeria, Kenya, and Uganda, it continued the residential training model in Rwanda under a government-subsidised arrangement, training around many junior developers per year.
 The Rwanda exception is not incidental.
-It is the operational form of the conceptual distinction the section is making: the mission - democratising access to global tech opportunity - was preserved in the one market where the unit economics could be made to work through partnership.
+It is the operational form of a conceptual distinction the literature treats explicitly: the mission - democratising access to global tech opportunity - was preserved in the one market where the unit economics could be made to work through partnership.
 The model abandoned elsewhere was not the mission.
 It was a delivery architecture that no longer fit the addressable market.
 The ventures that make this decision well are those that distinguish clearly between the mission and the model.
 Abandoning the model feels like betrayal when the two are conflated; recognising the distinction makes the decision feel strategic rather than existential.

 The signal that the decision is approaching: retention of clients or customers is declining despite improving product quality; the fastest-growing customer segments are not the ones the founding model was designed to serve; unit economics are not improving with scale; the founding team spends increasing time defending the model rather than improving it.